Kiuwan logo

 What code analysis won’t do

-Developers should never assume that simply because code analysis is giving them no warnings, the code is bug-free.
+Developers should never assume that the code is bug-free, even if code analysis shows no warnings.
 It can’t detect all possible problems.
-Some areas which static analysis isn’t very useful to include:
+Some areas where static analysis isn’t very useful to include:

 • Compiler bugs.
-If the compiler introduces a defective optimization, the analysis of the source code can’t discover that.
+If the compiler introduces a defective optimization, source code analysis can’t detect it.

 • Problems with third-party libraries.
-If the source code isn’t available, then tools that only do source analysis can’t tell anything about them.
-If it is available, or if the tool can analyze binary code, the value of analysis is still limited.
-The library may be full of alleged problems, but developers seldom want to make changes to third-party code.
+If the source code isn’t available, tools that only do source analysis can’t tell anything about them.
+If it is available or if the tool can analyze binary code, the value of the analysis is still limited.
+The library may be full of alleged problems, but developers seldom want to change third-party code.

 • Configuration issues.
-The analysis tool can’t detect errors in the runtime configuration.
+The analysis tool can’t detect runtime configuration errors.

 • Anything for which there isn’t a rule.
 There are more ways to go wrong than writers of tools can think of, and some rules are difficult to reduce to algorithms.
 An analysis tool will catch only what it’s explicitly designed to catch.

 • Mind-reading.
-The analysis can’t tell what the developer actually wanted to do.
+The analysis can’t tell what the developer wanted to do.

-Unit testing and code review by humans complement static code analysis.
+Unit testing and human code review complement static code analysis.
 Each one will find a different set of issues.
 Unit tests check whether the code works as intended.
 Code reviews will provide feedback on inadequate comments and cryptic variable names, which can lead to maintenance problems later on.

-Fixing bugs before releasing software is simpler, and it means fewer complaints by customers and users.
+Fixing bugs before releasing software is simpler and results in fewer customer complaints.
 It can prevent expensive security breaches.
-Building code analysis into the development and release cycle means releases with fewer bugs.
+Building code analysis into the development and release cycle means fewer bugs in releases.

 In This Article: